Explore postgraduate research

 Apply for a Postgraduate Research Programme

 Applications for research degrees are considered three times per year by our Research Applications Committee.
-Deadlines for applications are 1 October, 15 January, and 1 May, with the committee typically meeting within one week of the deadline.
+Deadlines for applications are 1 October, 15 January, and 1 May, with the committee typically meeting within three weeks of the deadline.

 Along with the application form, all applicants are to submit the following supporting documents: